NeuroColor is rethinking workplace profiling with Neuroscience

 It combines the best of psychometric research with physiological fMRI scanning/testing.
 The latter has higher tolerances for both validity and reliability requiring a smaller sample size to deliver a more rigorous and robust correlation/degree of significance.
 It can work alongside existing tools and in fact, separate studies have been conducted to establish strong correlations with tools like NEO.

-How does the tool provide feedback based on the brain’s system and subsystem?
+How does the tool provide feedback?

 Based on Helen Fisher’s research she identified 4 main systems and 8 subsystems detailed below.
 Each person ‘s brain will have a different combination of each.
 It is how they are wired and fire together that informs behavioural and motivational preference.
 This combination, in turn, informs how you build relationships, make decisions, organise yourself and process information.
 Each is coloured coded to aid retention.